 - Log in to your new account (or existing one).
 Once you are logged in to WordPress, you should be on the WordPress home page.
 If you don’t see Register a new blog about center page, go to My Account (top left) and select WordPress.com from the drop-down menu.

 - Click on Register a new blog.
 Type in the name of your blog in the Blog Domain box.
 Add the title if you are sure what you want.
 Otherwise, it can be done later.
 Check your language and leave the privacy box checked.

-- Choose a design for your blog.
+- Choose a design (WordPress calls it a theme). for your blog.
 This can be changed later, but try to decide what basic layout you want.
 Choose one that features a custom header and at least two columns.
-My marketing blog design is Mistylook with custom header.
-See also my devotional blog (Enterprise).
-You can take your time finding a design for your custom header, but you don’t want to have to re-arrange your content if you change your mind about your design later.

 - Once your WordPress blog domain has been accepted, you’re ready to go to My Dashboard and select your new blog from the drop-down menu.